 - 1 cup organic white rice, cooked

 A roux (pronounced “roo”) is equal parts fat and flour.
-I prefer to use butter as the fat.
+I prefer to use butter as the fat, but you can use coconut oil too.
+Traditionally, roux is made with vegetable or canola oil, however.
 Roux is primarily used to thicken sauces and soups.
 You’ll need to make this first before you add everything else on the ingredient list.

 Note that it can take up to 30 minutes of whisking to make a nice, dark roux, so why not make it enjoyable?
 Prepare a nice cup of tea or a cold beverage to enjoy while stirring.
 Listen to what Chef Isaac Toups says… “If this is your first roux, don’t walk away.
 If this is your second roux, don’t walk away!”

-- Over medium heat, melt butter in a stock pot.
+- Over medium heat, melt oil (or fat of choice) in a stock pot.

 - Slowly whisk in flour.
 Whisk without stopping for 20-30 minutes to prevent burning.